Rinne helps Predators beat Avalanche

 Shortly after that Anthony Bitetto made it 3-0 with his first of the season on a slap shot from just above the left faceoff circle.

+Colorado coach Jared Bednar said he liked the way his team competed at even strength for the most part, with the exception of the second period.

+“We just didn’t get the job done with the man advantage or on the penalty kill,” he said

 Defenseman Mattias Ekholm and Viktor Arvidsson added goals in the third period to make it a 5-0 game.
-Ekholm has goals in three straight games.
+Ekholm has goals in three straight games, and the left winger scored in his second straight.